 White Sturgeon:

 The most popular and consistent fishery of the Fraser Valley, throughout the course of the year is for White Sturgeon.
 Ranging in length from 2ft to 12ft, you never know what's biting at the end of your line.
 With the average size being around 4ft., these fish provide a lot of fun and excitement.
 With their thumb burning capability, and their acrobatics, these prehistoric fish truly are a one of a kind.
 The Fraser, Harrison and Pitt Rivers provide world class Sturgeon fishing opportunities.
 We fish for Sturgeon out of our comfy jet boats, with a set line, and a bait of choice, depending on the time of the year.
-Peak times are March 15th to May 10th, and again from July 15th to November 15th.
+Peak times are April 15th to November 15th.
 However, they can be caught year round.
 A Sturgeon fishing adventure is a must do for the hard core, as much as it is for a family day on the water.

 Chinook (King) Salmon: